Skip to main content

 The Asian Development Bank (ADB) is an important development partner for Australia that leverages significant financial resources and expertise for sustainable development and poverty reduction.
 It is the principal international development finance institution for the Asia-Pacific region and its strategic priorities closely align with the objectives of Australia's development program including contributing to sustainable economic growth and poverty reduction.

-Australia's membership and financial contributions to the Asian Development Bank provide Australia with the opportunity to engage and influence policy for strengthened regional development outcomes.
+Our membership and financial contributions maximise Australia's opportunities to engage and influence policy for strengthened regional development outcomes.

 Back to top